 Consult With A False Advertising Attorney

 Are you dealing with similar legal issues dealt with in Lexmark?
-Kelly / Warner has successfully handled countless unfair competition and marketing claims.
+Kelly / Warner has successfully handled countless unfair competition, advertising, and marketing claims.
 Not every case turns into a trial – and issues can often be resolved, quickly.
 If you’re interested in learning more about your false advertising legal options, get in touch with Kelly / Warner Law today.